 XL Joinery go green at their fantastic new site with Briggs Equipment UK

-XL Joinery is an ISO accredited market leading supplier of timber doors and associated joinery products who have recently taken nine new Hyster trucks on a long term contract from Briggs Equipment, boosting both efficiency and safety whilst reducing the sites environmental impact.
+XL Joinery is an ISO accredited market leading supplier of timber doors and associated joinery products who have recently taken nine new Hyster trucks on a long term contract from Briggs Equipment, boosting both efficiency and safety, whilst reducing the sites environmental impact.
 The Company have been trading for over 25 years and now have a staff of over 80 personnel, all playing their part to help distribute over half a million products each year.

 XL Joinery also have ambitious growth plans, which has most recently included an expansive move to their new five and a half acre, World Class Distribution Centre in Birstall, West Yorkshire.